-Please note what factors effect these values most.
-In particular, how does charge effect the two values of crystal lattice energy and hydration energy?
+Please note what factors affect these values most.
+In particular, how does charge effect the two values of crystal lattice energy (p 600-601 in your book) and hydration energy (p 571)?
 How does size (radius) effect the energies?
-This is discussed on page 300 in your book.
 Realize that the solvation process is really a tug-of-war between species in the solid (solute-solute) state and the solvated (solute-solvent) state.